HarleyCoops/hybridsystem/docs/TROUBLESHOOTING.md

 2. Open a new issue with:
    - What you tried
    - Error messages (exact text)
-   - Your macOS version
+   - Your Windows version
+   - Python version: `python --version`
-   - Output of `watchtower status`
+   - Output of `watchtower config --show`
 3. Reach out: [@krispuckett](https://twitter.com/krispuckett)